Should you trust franchise business reviews?

 And does a website like Franchise Business Review “sort of act like the ‘Consumer Reports‘ for the franchise industry” as stated in this article on CNBC.com?
 Let’s find out.

-It’s Easy To Get Information On Franchise Business Opportunities
+It’s Easy To Get Basic Information On Franchise Business Opportunities

 In general, all you have to do is choose a high-quality franchise opportunity portal and start searching for information on franchises.

-But, to get real information on the franchise opportunities you’re potentially interested in, you’ll have to go deep.
+However, if you want to get real information on the franchise opportunities you’re potentially interested in-including franchise reviews by owners, you’ll need to go deep.
 And the internet, if used correctly, can help* you do just that.

 *The internet is a tool.
 You can locate great sources of information if you know how to use it.
 For instance, you can find extremely detailed how-to’s on the internet.